 There are other models, but these appear to be the most popular.
 We address the whole zoo, including any models of interest to participants.
 This gives participants a clear roadmap that enables them to avoid investing in approaches that don't address the problem effectively.

 Participants receive an annotated bibliography of publications related to managing technical debt, and a copy of my slide set, which contains numerous links to further related information.
-They also receive a copy of my paper, "The Psychology and Politics of Technical Debt," which appeared in the March, 2016, issue of The Cutter IT Journal.
+They also receive a copy of my paper, "The Psychology and Politics of Technical Debt," which appeared in the March, 2016, issue of The Cutter Business Technology Journal.

 Technical leaders, senior managers, and executives.
 Familiarity with technical debt is not required.